-The culmination of a few events led me to be a bread baking advocate.
+It was the culmination of a few events that led me down this path.

 Large forearms from endless kneading?
 Seemed like something I definitely had no interest in considering, let alone doing.